Home

 Sarcoma Patient Advocacy Global Network (SPAGN) is the global network of national Sarcoma Patient Advocacy Organizations.
 Today, more than 60 member groups from 5 continents gather under the umbrella of SPAGN, providing a common, international and influential patient voice for sarcoma patients around the globe.
 SPAGN is working to improve the treatment and care of sarcoma patients through information and support, and by increasing the visibility of sarcoma with policymakers and the public.

-🎗️ Sarcoma Awareness Month 2026 – Wear Yellow Wednesday
+🎗️ Sarcoma Awareness Month 2026 – Week 3: Challenges of Sarcoma Subtypes

-As we continue Sarcoma Awareness Month 2026, this week we focus on one of the greatest challenges faced by people affected by sarcoma: the road to diagnosis.
+As we continue Sarcoma Awareness Month 2026, this week we focus on another defining challenge of sarcoma: its many subtypes.

 Key messages this week: